tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

 ![](https://res.cloudinary.com/dcajl1s6a/image/upload/v1655241687/mels-hack/branch-control_xd0vqd.png)

-Thus, it's safe to assume that the standard conditional branch on the RPC-4000 consisted of a test (e.g. compare a loop index to a limit) followed by a `TBC` instruction that would jump to the address in the `(A)` field.
+Thus, it's safe to assume that the standard conditional branch on the RPC-4000 consisted of a test (e.g. compare a loop index to a limit) followed by a `TBC` instruction that would jump to the address in the `(A)` field _if_ the test was successful.
 Nather saw this `TBC` instruction, but failed to find a preceding test - because Mel never put it there.
 Instead, the increment of the `(A)` field eventually led to an overflow, which would be real this time, if the index register bit `(X)` was initally on.
-Using 101 as the TBC opcode yields the following sequence:
+Using `101` as the TBC opcode yields the following sequence:

             1111111101             +     1000    ===>            0000000101
         MSB <----------> LSB                                MSB <----------> LSB

 The overflow would toggle the `BCU` on, causing the heretofore ineffective `TBC` to transfer control to the address in the (A) field, which was `0`.
-However, if Ed Nather was not familiar with the overflow aspect of the `BCU`, then his reading of the code would indeed lead to the conclusion that the loop had no test.
-The standard conditional jump consisted of some test, followed by a `TBC` instruction, which would `JUMP` out of the loop if the test had succeeded.
-Being familiar only with this flavor of the instruction, it was natural for Nather to observe...
+If Ed Nather was not familiar with the overflow aspect of the `BCU`, then his reading of the code would indeed lead to the diagnosis of a loop without a test.
+A standard conditional jump consisted of some test, followed by a `TBC` instruction, which would `JUMP` out of the loop only if the test had succeeded.
+It was quite natural, then, for a RPC-4000 programmer to come across a "free floating" `TBC` instruction, with no preceding test and conclude:

         But the loop had no test in it.

 This scenario seems closer to the original story: The `JUMP` is there, as well as the overflow and the seemingly unecessary `1` in the index register bit.
 There are only two deviations from the original account:

 1. The opcode is never modified.
 2. The magical nature of the hack is due not only to Mel's prowess, but also to Ed Nather's incomplete understanding.
-Had he known that the `TBC` instruction was influenced by an overflow, he would have cracked the mystery right away.
-In this case, the story would be about a cryptic optimization, not unlike those that we find in the code of some "_Rock Star_" programmers who always look for an impressive coup, regardless of the toll this takes from the rest of the team.
+Had he known that the `TBC` instruction was influenced by an overflow, he would have cracked the problem right away, leaving no story for posterity.
+The magic was born during the two weeks that Ed Nather spent trying to figure out the mystery.

+In essence, Nather spent two (story) weeks reverse engineering the `BCU`, until discovering the effect of an overflow on the unit and subsequently, the`TBC` opcode.
+In this scenario, Mel first learned the "standard" way to use branch control on the RPC-4000, then read in depth about the `BCU` and was mmediately tempted to implement a testless jump, triggered by an overflow.
+Certainly a feat of engineering, but not unlike those that we find in the code of some "_Rock Star_" programmers, who are always on the hunt for an impressive coup, regardless of the toll on the rest of the team.